Medical Device Prototyping & Pilot Production

 The design and manufacturing of any medical device carries a certain amount of risk.
 We live in a world of emerging technology driven by an Internet of Things (IoT) mentality.
 This always leads to questions about the maturity and stability of many of the technological advances that we see every day in the news.
 The goal of any IoT effort is to get the product to market as fast as possible.
 Many times, the verification and validation efforts are lacking rigor and discipline.
 For that reason, the FDA invokes the ISO 14971:2007 standard as an internationally accepted risk management standard.
 DeviceLab and every manufacturer of medical devices must have established risk management procedures that bring them into compliance with ISO 14971.

-Fundamental Guidelines & Requirements for Prototypes
+Fundamental Guidelines & Requirements for the Development of Medical Device Prototypes

 - Identify hazards associated with medical devices